Neighbourhood project StraßenOase

 The influence of civil society

 StraßenOase! is a role model for participatory urban design, as it creates something new from setbacks and promotes public debate on topics such as mobility, climate and the common good.
 The influence of civil society in the ongoing process is crucial.
 "With StraßenOase!, the citizens had almost complete freedom of choice - and that's exactly what made the difference.
-You get into a totally creative process, like cogwheels that interlock, and then all the parts turn harmoniously like clockwork," notes Rudzki.
-There was certainly a formal framework, a financial limit and legal requirements such as fire service access or safety concepts, but beyond that, everything was coordinated, discussed and designed together. "'The meaning of politics is freedom', said the philosopher Hannah Arendt.
-That's exactly what we lived: freedom through joint action in the public sphere.
-When plans are made over people's heads, frustration and mistrust arise.
-This is also proven by the Harvard Grant Study, which has been running for 85 years and says that the greatest recipe for happiness is good relationships.
-Having a say and feeling connected makes you happy in the long term."
+You get into a totally creative process, like cogwheels that interlock, and then all the parts turn harmoniously like clockwork,” Rudzki notes.
+There was certainly a formal framework, a financial limit and legal requirements such as fire service access or safety concepts, but beyond that, everything was coordinated, discussed and designed together. “‘The meaning of politics is freedom’', the philosopher Hannah Arendt said.
+That’s exactly what we lived: freedom through joint action in the public sphere.
+When decisions on plans are made over people’s heads, frustration and mistrust arise.
+This is also proven by the Harvard Grant Study.
+It has been running for 85 years and says that the greatest recipe for happiness is good relationships.
+Having a say and feeling connected makes you happy in the long term.”

 At the end of last year, Rudzki received the first Third Mission Honour Award from the University of Wuppertal, sponsored by Knipex, for her commitment as runner-up.
-"This is a wonderful recognition for our joint project and shows what happens when commitment, research and passion come together," concludes the scientist, who now wants to focus on finalising her doctoral thesis on the planned topic of participation as a design principle.
+“This is a wonderful recognition for our joint project and shows what happens when commitment, research and passion come together,” the scientist concludes, who now wants to focus on finalising her doctoral dissertation on the planned topic of participation as a design principle.

 Uwe Blass